AceDataCloud/OpenAIAPI/README.md

 ### Multi-turn Dialogue

-If you want to interface with the multi-turn dialogue function, you need to upload multiple query words in the `messages` field.
-The specific examples of multiple query words are shown in the image below:
+If you want to integrate multi-turn dialogue functionality, you need to upload multiple prompts in the `messages` field.
+The specific examples of multiple prompts are shown in the image below:

 <p><img src="https://cdn.acedata.cloud/oz4mar.png" width="400" class="m-auto"></p>